Zahlavi

 Teaching Experience

-2025 Visiting Lecturer for the course Muslims in Europe, Contemporary Muslim Societies in a Global World, School of Literatures, Languages and Cultures, University of Edinburgh.
+2025 Visiting Lecturer in the School of Literatures, Languages and Cultures, University of Edinburgh.

-2023–2024 Lecturer in History and Theory of Migratory Movements, Master programme Social Policies and Community Intervention (MOPS), University of A Coruña.
+2023–2024 Professor in History and Theory of Migratory Movements, Department of Sociology, University of A Coruña.

-2018–2019 Visiting Professor in the Master programme in Gender, Diversity and Politics, Institute for European Studies (IES), Vrije Universiteit Brussel (VUB).
+2018–2019 Visiting Professor in Gender, Diversity and Politics, Institute for European Studies (IES), Vrije Universiteit Brussel (VUB).

 Invited Talks, Public Lectures or Roundtables

 2025 February, 24.
-Invited Book Launch – The Non-Radicalisation of Muslims in Europe.
+Invited Book Launch of the volume The Non-Radicalisation of Muslims in Europe.
+Centre for the Study of Islam in the Contemporary World, University of Edinburgh.

 2024 May, 28.
-Launch of Special Issue ‘What’s Ethnicity Got To Do With It?’ – Landecker Programme, Blavatnik School of Government.
+Contributed to the public roundtable ‘What’s Ethnicity Got To Do With It?’ – Landecker Programme, Blavatnik School of Government.
 University of Oxford.

-March, 21.
-Diversity trends of the European Parliament in light of the European Elections.
-Anti-Racism and Diversity Week, European Parliament, Brussels.
+2024 March, 21.
+Invited Talk at the European Parliament for the Anti-Racism and Diversity Week, Brussels.

 2023 December, 11.
+Invited Talk as part of the EUMigs Lectures Series.
 Unpacking Narratives and Policies of Belonging.
-EUMigs Lectures Series, Neuchatel.
+Neuchatel.

 2021 November, 16.
 ‘Anti-discrimination meets integration policies: new diversity-related challenges in Europe.’
 Alfred Landecker Programme Seminars, Blavatnik School of Government, University of Oxford.